-- · effective February 2008, we appointed Todd Taylor as Interim Chief Financial Officer, and - we hired additional resources for the accounting and finance departments on a contract basis to help perform certain accounting functions, until management can employ a more permanent solution.
+· effective February 2008, we appointed Todd Taylor as Interim Chief Financial Officer, and

 We believe that our disclosure controls and procedures, including our control over financial reporting, have improved since year-end due to the scrutiny of such matters by our management and Audit Committee and the changes described above.
 However, due in part to continued lack of permanent staff in Accounting/Finance and in part to the effort needed to accurately document the change in accounting for fair value measurements, the Company continued to be late in closing its books and records effectively at the required reporting date.
-Therefore, the Company believes the material weakness related to our effectiveness of internal control over financial reporting is not fully remediated as of June 30, 2008.
+Therefore, the Company believes the material weakness related to our effectiveness of internal control over financial reporting is not fully remediated as of March 31, 2008.